Peilin-FF/Peilin-FF.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2025.06* Outstanding undergraduate graduate of Beihang University
+- *2025.06* Outstanding undergraduate graduate of Beihang University(top3%)
 - *2024.12* Grand prize for Contests Scholarship in Beihang University
 - *2023.12* Outstanding student cadres
 - *2023.12* First Prize in the Chinese Mathematics Competition